nbfigueroa/phys-gmm/README.md

 > [1] Figueroa, N. and Billard, A. (2018) "A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning".
 In Proceedings of the 2nd Conference on Robot Learning (CoRL).
 Accepted.

 **Contact**: [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) (nadia.figueroafernandez AT epfl dot ch)

+**Acknowledgments**
+This work was supported by the EU project [Cogimon](https://cogimon.eu/cognitive-interaction-motion-cogimon) H2020-ICT-23-2014.